ilegorreta/Kavak-test-PySpark/README.md

+# kavak-test - Exercise 1
-# Local PySpark dev environment - Based on sample configuration from: jplane/pyspark-devcontainer public GitHub repository
+## Local PySpark dev environment - Based on sample configuration from: jplane/pyspark-devcontainer public GitHub repository

 This repo provides everything needed for a self-contained, local PySpark 1-node "cluster" running on your laptop, including a Jupyter notebook environment.